mjpclab/goNixArgParser/README.md

 Command or sub command name used for parsing

 ### `summary`
-Summary about the command, which will be shown when invoking `GetHelp()` method
+Summary about the command, which will be shown when invoking `OutputHelp(io.Writer)` method

 ## OptionSet struct
 One OptionSet manages all options supported by its command or sub command.
 Initial parameters: